 Are Michelin Tires Worth the Money?

 When it comes to anything relating to your vehicle, we like to focus on value and not price.
-The reason why, people use their vehicles on a daily basis and keep them for many years.
+The reason why, people use their vehicles daily and keep them for many years.
 When it comes to parts or tires it’s an investment and directly relates to your and your family’s safety.

 Now, Michelin Tires was founded in 1888 by brothers; Andre and Edouard Michelin.
 They first began with bicycle tires and then in the 1890s began manufacturing automotive tires.
 Since then, Michelin has grown to be the most recognized tire brand around the globe.
-They are also known as the luxury brand tire and we often hear from tire buyers, “Are the Michelin tires worth the money?”.
+They are also known as luxury brand tires and we often hear from tire buyers, “Are the Michelin tires worth the money?”.

 What you Get with Michelin

 Michelin tires are not cheap, and they aren’t priced middle of the road either.
 But what are you getting when you purchase a Michelin tire?
 Every Michelin tire comes with the Michelin Promise.
 This gives you a 60-Day Satisfaction Guarantee, 150 miles of towing if you don’t have a spare, flat tire change, lockout service, battery jump-start, and fluid services.

 Beyond the Michelin Promise, every Michelin tire is a highly engineered piece of equipment designed to keep you safe and maximize the performance of your vehicle.
 From vehicle to vehicle that performance metric changes, hence why Michelin has a wide range of tires.
 The price of a Michelin may be higher than other brands you’re comparing, but that price is higher because Michelin invests heavily in its engineering.
 This focus on research and development is why Michelin is used so often by professional racing teams.